+Things to do in Jurassic Coast?
 Seaton is a small coastal town in Devon, England.
 It lies on the River Axe and was formerly a major port.
 Seaton is situated between Axmouth and Colyton on the B3178 road.
 It has a population of around 4,500 people, with a further 3,000 people living in surrounding villages.

 21. Seaton Tramway

+Best things to do in the Jurassic Coast?
 Seaton Tramway, a narrow gauge railway built in 1867, runs along the beach to Colyford where there is a terminus at Colyford station with two platforms and a passing loop.

 The line was originally constructed as a horse-drawn tramway running from Seaton to Colyford via Lower Seaton Farm and Snipe Point.
 Today, it is one of the best tourist attractions on this part of the Jurassic Coast.

+Jurassic Coast best places to visit?
 The village of Branscombe is a small village on the coast in South Devon.
 It is home to a popular beach and has a population of around 500 residents.

 The main attractions of the village are its pubs and restaurants, which serve traditional English food such as fish and chips or roast beef dinners.